 College in Ephraim, Utah.
 He will take over the head coaching position immediately.

-education full time.
-Hughes will remain at Snow College through the spring semester,
+full time.
+Hughes will remain at Snow College through the spring semester, teaching

-teaching classes and working with Maughan and the rest of the coaching staff to ensure
+classes and working with Maughan and the rest of the coaching staff to ensure a smooth

 “I am thrilled for Britt,” said Hughes.
 “He has played a huge part in the success at Snow as he has been here during four of the five 11-win seasons Snow has had.
 I couldn’t be happier for him and (his wife) Amanda.
 He will do an incredible job.”
 Snow had 11-win seasons in 2006, 2007, 2008 and 2012, as well as in 1985 when it won a National Championship.